sigsum/sigsum/doc/design.md

 This document is about our log design.

 ### 1.1 - Goals and non-scope
-The goal of sigsum logging is to be a building block that facilitates verification of falsifiable claims.
-There should be emphasis on _facilitating_, because all a sigsum log does is ensure that signed checksums are discoverable.
+The goal of sigsum logging is to make a signer's key-usage transparent in general.

-We want to achieve our goal without making assumptions that are use-case specific.
 Therefore, sigsum logs allow logging of signed checksum and some minimally required metadata.
 Storing data and rich metadata is a non-goal.

 We want the resulting design to be easy from many different perspectives, for